remaro-network/dlToPlanning/README.md

 ### Options
 - run `./OWLToPDDL.sh -h` to see all options.
 - use `--ignore-data-props` to not export data properties to PDDL
 - use `--add-num-comparisons` to add comparisons between numerical data occuring in the ontology.
-For numerical data, the special type `owl-numer` is used to represent it
+For numerical data, the special type `owl-numer` is used to represent it.
+Currently, one has to manually add the type `owl-number` to the input PDDL domain if one uses this feature.
 - use `--replace-output` to replace the PDDL files if they already exists.
 Per default, the output is not saved if the output file already exists

 ## Planning